-There are two main sub-objectives to the Bad River Watershed Monitoring Plan.
+There are two main sub-objectives to the Superior Rivers Monitoring Plan.

 Objective 1 – to collect baseline data on several points of the major tributaries.
 Data to be collected consists of basic water chemistry (temperature, pH, dissolved oxygen, chloride and turbidity), biological assessment using macroinvertebrates, and physical characteristics.

 Objective 2 – to get local citizens involved with their watershed by monitoring water quality.

 The plan is built to meet these objectives and originally to extend the sampling being carried out by the Bad River Natural Resources Department (BRNRD).
 As the organization expanded work throughout the region, these objectives were carried into the new reaches.
 The major subwatersheds are sampled at several possible locations on the major tributary – headwaters, mid-length and near its mouth.
 This plan enables the capture of minimal water quality data.
 As the program expands and volunteers are added, more sites are added.
 The sampling sites have been chosen according to the information the site can give about the watershed (headwaters, below confluences, upstream/downstream of possible sites of impact) and the possibility of safe convenient access for the volunteers.